alexfrancow/alexfrancow.github.io/_posts/2023-08-02-OSEP-Review.md

 ## Labs
 There is ~one lab per chapter, and the labs are a good way to practise the theory in the book.
 The labs also contain six different challenges to put you in an exam perspective, I would recommend doing all of them before the final exam.
 If you can do them on your own, without any help, you will probably have a chance of passing the exam.
 The exam is a challenge that cannot be passed by following a guide, so don't be overconfident.

-> The exam is much more difficult than the [OSCP](https://www.offsec.com/courses/pen-200/), making the OSCP a more than necessary requirement in my opinion.
+> The exam is much harder than the [OSCP](https://www.offsec.com/courses/pen-200/), making the OSCP a more than necessary requirement in my opinion.

 ## Exam (~56h)
 I started the exam on the 21st of July at 10:00am, I was there an hour before to make sure that the Kali VM was working properly and to test the two internet connections.